itp-dwd/2020-spring/weeks/06_synthesis.md

 This week, we will be putting all of the pieces together: `design → front end development → back end development → databases → deployment`.

+* MongoDB
+* Deployment to MongoDB Atlas
+* Deployment to Heroku